peacia/aws-learning-log/README.md

 *My Journey From Cloud Practitioner to Solution Architect*

 Hi, I'm Peace
-This is my public learning space where I document everything in the AWS cloud journry - from basic concepts to achitecture-level thinking
+This is my public learning space where I document everything in the AWS cloud journey - from basic concepts to achitecture-level thinking

 ## 📚 What You'll Find Here